davidwood/vor/README.md

-vor
+# vor
-===

-Lightweight models for node.js and browsers
+`vor` provides lightweight model definition, change tracking, and validation for JSON and JavaScript objects.